 - Revise: Finally, we review the business boundaries map with the product owners and technical leads to incorporate any feedback that they have.

-Select a Business Boundary for the First Microservice
+Select a business boundary for the microservices project

 Once the business boundaries have been established, the next step is to work with the organization to determine which business boundary to break out into the first microservice.